 To find out more about our stewardship program, please visit our Stewardship page.

 Mission Blue Nursery offers a regular drop-in volunteer program on Wednesdays from 10:00 AM - 12:30 PM - no experience is necessary.
 Volunteers are crucial in every aspect of nursery work, from sowing seeds, to potting up plants, from tending our demonstration garden and seed crop fields, to cleaning seeds and maintaining the health of our plants.
 Volunteers gain intimate knowledge of the flora of San Bruno Mountain and California plants in general.

 If Wednesdays don’t work for you, volunteer opportunities can also be arranged by appointment by contacting Ildiko Polony, the Nursery Manager.
 We are happy to figure out how your specific talents and interests can best fit the needs of the Nursery while working with your schedule.
 The following special skills are currently needed: light carpentry, irrigation maintenance and optimization, rain water collection, small scale solar installation and hook up.

 We are currently accepting applications for internships.
 If you're interested, please email email@example.com.

-Stock up during our seasonal plant sales (2016 dates: February 20, May 14, July 31, November 5).
+Stock up during our seasonal plant sales (2016 dates: February 20, May 14, September 11 (pancake breakfast), November 5).
 Sign up below to receive notifications about our sales.
 An updated plant sale list is posted before each sale.